Matt-H-23/Creating_an_Account_Lockout_Policy/README.md

-# Creating an Account Lockout Policy
+# Creating an Account Lockout Policy🔒
 -This lab illustrates how to enforce **Account Lockout Policies**
 ### Account Lockout Policies
 - On the top right of the main page of the AD server, click on **Tools** and then click on **Group Policy Management**